The Two-Color Ext Soergel Calculus: HOMFLY Homology Calculations

 \section{HOMFLY Homology Calculations}

 We refer the reader to \cite[Chapter 21.6]{EMTW20} for the definition of HOMFLY homology $\hhh$.
-As shown in \cite[Theorem 1]{Kho07}, the reduced HOMFLY homology $\overline{HHH}$ is computed using the geometric realization $\hf_{geo}$ of $S_n$.
-As a result, the complex $F(\beta_L)$ associated to a braid $\beta_L$ lives in $K^b(\mathbb{S}Bim(\hf_{geo}, S_n))$ and $R$ is a polynomial ring in $n-1$ variables instead of $n$.
-In particular this makes the computation of $\hhh$ easier and so we will be computing reduced HOMFLY homology in this section.
+As shown in \cite[Theorem 1]{Kho07}, the reduced HOMFLY homology $\overline{\hhh}$ is computed using the geometric realization $\hf_{geo}$ of $S_n$.
+As a result, the complex $F(\beta_L)$ associated to a braid $\beta_L$ lives in $K^b(\sbim(\hf_{geo}, S_n))$ and $R$ is a polynomial ring in $n-1$ variables instead of $n$.
+In this section we will be computing reduced HOMFLY homology.
 The reduced HOMFLY homology categorifies the reduced HOMFLY polynomial $\overline{P(a,q)}$ defined via the skein relation

 and the normalization $\overline{P(a,q)}(\mathrm{unknot})=1$. \begin{definition} Define $d_s=\frac{1}{2}(\alpha_s\otimes_s 1-1\otimes_s \alpha_s )\in R\otimes_{R^s}R$. \end{definition}